 Admit it.
 If you could hire a personal assistant to do your shopping for the week, you would.
 Problem is most parents like myself can’t afford that luxury.
 Lucky for modern parents everywhere, we have some help in the form of apps and services.
-Here are six mobile apps that help me keep organized, save money and make shopping more fun.
+Here are six apps that simplify family shopping because they help me keep organized, save money and make shopping more fun.

 FOR ORGANIZATION AND CONVENIENCE